nicksakwa/nextjs-tailwind-css-blog/README.md

 ## How to run this example

-To execute the React JS app in this repository
+To execute the Next JS app in this repository

 1. Navigate to the directory containing the files in your terminal.
-2. Run the desired script using the Python interpreter:
+2. Run the desired script using the node package manadger interpreter:
-    `bash
+    ```bash
     npm run dev
-    `
+    ```
     Runs the app in the development mode.\
     Open [http://localhost:3000](http://localhost:3000) to view it in your browser.